openjdk/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 More information about the internals and the workflow of the framework can be found in the Javadocs of [TestFramework](./TestFramework.java).

 ## 4. Internal Framework Tests
 There are various tests to verify the correctness of the test framework.
-These tests can be found in [tests](tests) and can directly be run with JTreg.
-The tests are not part of the normal JTreg tests of HotSpot and should only be run upon changing the framework code as a minimal form of testing.
+These tests can be found in [ir_framework](../../../testlibrary_tests/compiler/lib/ir_framework) and can directly be run with JTreg.
+The tests are part of the normal JTreg tests of HotSpot and should be run upon changing the framework code as a minimal form of testing.

 Additional testing was performed by converting all compiler Inline Types tests that used the currently present IR test framework in Valhalla (see [JDK-8263024](https://bugs.openjdk.java.net/browse/JDK-8263024)).
 It is strongly advised to make sure a change to the framework still lets these converted tests in Valhalla pass as part of an additional testing step.

+## 5. Framework Package Structure
+A user only needs to import classes from the package `compiler.lib.ir_framework` (e.g. `import compiler.lib.ir_framework.*;`) which represents the interface classes to the framework.
+The remaining framework internal classes are kept in separate subpackages and should not directly be imported:

+- `compiler.lib.ir_framework.driver`: These classes are used while running the driver VM (same VM as the one running the user code's `main()` method of a JTreg test).
+- `compiler.lib.ir_framework.flag`: These classes are used while running the flag VM to determine additional flags for the test VM which are required for IR verification.
+- `compiler.lib.ir_framework.test`: These classes are used while running the test VM (i.e. the actual execution of the user tests as described in section 3).
+- `compiler.lib.ir_framework.shared`: These classes can be called from either the driver, flag, or test VM.

-## 5. Summary
+## 6. Summary
  The initial design and feature set was kept simple and straight forward and serves well for small to medium sized tests.
 There are a lot of possibilities to further enhance the framework and make it more powerful.
 This can be tackled in additional RFEs.
 A few ideas can be found as subtasks of the [initial RFE](https://bugs.openjdk.java.net/browse/JDK-8254129) for this framework.